usharesoft/hammr/documentation/en/source/pages/templates-spec/builders/builders-vsphere.rst

 The vCenter cloud account has the following valid keys:

+* ``type`` (mandatory): a string providing the builder type: ``vcenter``
+* ``name`` (mandatory): a string providing the name of the cloud account.
+This name can be used in a builder section to reference the rest of the cloud account information.
+* ``login`` (mandatory): a string providing the user name to use to authenticate to the VMware vSphere vCenter platform
+* ``password`` (mandatory): a string providing the password to use to authenticate to the VMware vSphere vCenter platform
 * ``hostname`` (mandatory): a string providing the fully-qualified hostname or IP address of the VMware vSphere vCenter platform.
-* ``password`` (mandatory): a string providing the password to use to authenticate to the VMware vSphere vCenter platform
+* ``proxyHostname`` (optional): a string providing the fully qualified hostname or IP address of the proxy to reach the VMware vSphere vCenter platform.
 * ``port`` (optional): an integer providing the VMware vSphere vCenter platform port number (by default: 443 is used).
-* ``proxyHostname`` (optional): a string providing the fully qualified hostname or IP address of the proxy to reach the VMware vSphere vCenter platform.
 * ``proxyPort`` (optional): an integer providing the proxy port number to use to reach the VMware vSphere vCenter platform.
-* ``type`` (mandatory): a string providing the builder type: ``vcenter``
-* ``username`` (mandatory): a string providing the user name to use to authenticate to the VMware vSphere vCenter platform

 ..note:: In the case where ``name`` or ``file`` is used to reference a cloud account, all the other keys are no longer required in the account definition for the builder.